 This course provides a forum for the critical interrogation of issues in theories of knowledge, including epistemological and meta-epistemological issues such as Why theory of knowledge?
-Sources, types and limits of knowledge; ways of knowing; scientific versus non-scientific knowledge; epistemologies; naturalized gendered epistemology; epistemology without а knowing subject; phenomenology of knowledge: sociology of knowledge; knowledge and belief; truth and knowledge; sceptical epistemology; modernism and postmodernism in epistemology; contending epistemologies; knowledge in the natural sciences, social sciences, humanities, etc.
+Sources, types and limits of knowledge; ways of knowing; scientific versus non-scientific knowledge; gendered epistemologies; naturalized epistemology; epistemology without a knowing subject; phenomenology of knowledge; sociology of knowledge; knowledge and belief; truth and knowledge; sceptical epistemology; modernism and postmodernism in epistemology; contending epistemologies; knowledge in the natural sciences, social sciences, humanities, etc.